jingweimo/academic-kickstart/content/home/teaching.md

 2021 Spring: ABE 4423 Bioinstrum II (co-instructed)

-2021 Fall: Problem Solving with Python (to be developed)
+2021 Fall: Problem Solving in Agricultural and Biological Engineering (to be developed)